GuilhermeBauer16/Fitness_Tracking/README.md

 ## Learnings

-In that project, I learned how to use Spring Security to create a JWT(JSON Web Token ) token to structure a login system.
-To encrypt the passwords inside the Database I used the PBKDF2(password-based Key Derivation Function 2).
-I chose that password encryptor for the capability of customizing and for the security that PBKDF2 has.
-I also learned how to create unit tests using Mockito and JUnit.
+In that project, I learned how to create a login system using Spring Security and JWT(JSON Web Token ) tokens to structure a login system.
+I also learned and implemented the unit tests using Mockito and JUnit.
+To create the integration tests, I went up a MySQL container so the tests are near a production application.
+I learned how to implement a docker-compose.
+I implemented a CI/CD in the GitHub main of my project.
+After the update, that update will reflected in the Docker Hub repository, generating a new latest version.

 ## Functionalities